A Working Mom Evening Routine That Makes Tomorrow Easier

 Step 4: A 10-minute reset

-Set a timer for ten minutes and do a quick reset of the main living space.
+Set a timer for ten minutes and do a quick reset of the living spaces.
 Wipe the counter, start the dishwasher, lay out backpacks and shoes by the door.
 You are not deep cleaning.
 You are handing tomorrow-morning-you a calmer start.
 Future you will feel the difference the second she walks into the kitchen.

 Step 5: One small thing for you